OluwapelZ/Fluent_Interface_Design_Pattern/README.md

 # Fluent_Interface_Design_Pattern
-This is a simple and basic example of Fluent interface Design Pattern which has a rampant use in all languages with frame work included.
+This is a simple and basic example of Fluent interface Design Pattern which has a rampant use across all languages.

 Star this project if it helps you understand what fluent interface truly means